guerin-robotics/FlagFrenzy2025/docs/CODE_REVIEW_LATEST.md

 1. Add vision integration for target detection
 2. Implement path following with PathPlanner
 3. Add more autonomous routines using distance sensors
+4. Consider adding brake mode configuration for motors (coast vs brake)

 ## Overall Assessment

 **Status**: ✅ **APPROVED**

 The codebase follows WPILib best practices and is production-ready.
 All critical issues have been addressed.
-The code is well-structured, properly documented, and includes appropriate safety features.
+The code is well-structured, properly documented, and includes appropriate safety features including:
+- Input validation on all motor commands
+- Warning suppression to prevent console spam
+- Disabled motor braking for safety
+- Comprehensive error handling

 ## Test Recommendations